 What is Bokashi Composting?

 Bokashi is a Japanese word that means “fermented organic matter.”
 Bokashi composting is a method of fermenting organic waste to create a quick, nutrient rich compost for use in the garden.
-This practice has been used for centuries in Japan; however, it was Japanese Agronomist, Dr. Terrorists Higa who perfected the process in 1968 by recognizing the best combination of microorganisms to quickly complete the fermented compost.
+This practice has been used for centuries in Japan; however, it was Japanese Agronomist, Dr. Teruo Higa who perfected the process in 1968 by recognizing the best combination of microorganisms to quickly complete the fermented compost.